DataDog/integrations-core/cisco_aci/README.md

 ### Service Checks

 **cisco_aci.can_connect**:<br>
-Returns `CRITICAL` if the Agent check is unable to connect to the monitored cisco_aci instance.
-Returns `OK` otherwise.

-Returns CRITICAL if the Agent cannot connect to the Cisco ACI API to collect metrics, otherwise OK.
+Returns `CRITICAL` if the Agent cannot connect to the Cisco ACI API to collect metrics, otherwise `OK`.

 ## Troubleshooting